typeractivexyz/documentation/build-guides/corne-wireless/case.md

 ## Screw in the Standoffs

-1. Your case pack comes with ten standoffs and twenty-one screws (an extra for mistakes)
+1. Your case pack comes with ten standoffs and twenty-one screws (an extra in case you misplace one)
 2. Take your screw or back-plate and insert a screw into the backside of the PCB and tighten a standoff onto it
 3. Repeat for all ten standoffs